 How you package and label your items can go a long way towards the success of your product, along with creating a great customer experience.
 But when the time comes to add labels to your cans, bottles or containers, with so many different options available, from traditional paper labelling to printed containers, where do you begin?

-What is a sleeving machine and what is it used for?
+What is a shrink wrap sleeving machine and what is it used for?

 A shrink sleeve is simply a label applied to a container that wraps around the entire perimeter of a product, fitting seamlessly around it.
 A shrink sleeving machine allows you to apply sleeve labels onto a wide variety of containers in a range of shapes, sizes and designs.
 Allowing for a 360 degree design, with a sleeving machine the labelling possibilities are endless.